 We are a Hungarian cat rescue team that consists of four members who volunteer besides their normal daily work.
 Cat-Flow Cat Rescue was formed 4 years ago by our "kitten lady", Judit Hosszú - an enthusiastic, responsible animal lover with a heart of gold.
 The rest of us joined her in the (seemingly) never-ending fight to save the lives of abandoned, mistreated, injured, sick or stray cats in Budapest and it's vicinity.

 Judit Hosszú with one of our lovely adoptable kittens

 We also have a handful of other volunteers who help us foster our cats or do some other tasks such as maintaining advertisements or sharing our posts in relevant Facebook groups and websites.

-We rescued, neutered, treated and found forever homes for nearly 600 cats and kittens in the last 4 years and have currently more than 60 adoptable kitties.
+We rescued, neutered, treated and found forever homes for nearly 600 cats and kittens in the last 4 years and have currently nearly 60 adoptable kitties.
 We also do TNR (trap-neuter-return) and in the past years we live-trapped and neutered about 350 cats in stray colonies with the help of other rescue organizations.
 We are not an official organization (yet), we all are civilians, we do not have an official shelter, nor office.
 We foster our rescued cats in our own private homes.
 We do not get huge amounts of donations like the 1% yearly tax that official Hungarian organizations get from their supporters*.

 We rescue mothers and baby kittens, and abandoned, injured, sick cats from the streets.
 We also try to help other animals if our path crosses with any other living being in trouble (hedgehogs, birds, dogs, foxes, etc.).
 Even if we do not have the capacity anymore we still try to do our best to help anyone who contacts us by giving advice and educating people what to do in certain situations.